 Ok, we were a bit disappointed.
 There were quite some bugs in the initial integration of Logitech Harmony and Google Home.
 Guess what?
 It took some time and now the bugs are fixed.
 Time to update this post to reflect the recent improvements in setup and voice commands.
-And, we’ve also tested the integration with the Google Home Hub, which appears to be a helpful Logitech Harmony voice and touch companion.
+And, we’ve also tested the integration with the Google Nest Hub, which appears to be an excellent Logitech Harmony voice and touch companion.

 A BIG THANK YOU goes to all of you who take the time and share your Google Home & Logitech Harmony experiences, questions and answers in our discussion section, like Andy, Brandon, David, Francis, Jason, Jeremy, drkfiber, DudeDad, Stuart, Viking, Mikell and Nik!
 Only together, we’ll figure it out …

 Jason, thank you for co-testing countless hours when we were trying to make sense of the initial release.
 You’ve highlighted many concepts I am re-using here!

 Before we begin …

 In case you have not set up your Harmony devices, activities and favorites yet, please refer to our post here: Logitech Harmony: a Hub and it’s Elite, Ultimate, Companion.
 You need to complete the Harmony setup first before you can configure the Google integration.

 If the new update is not available in your country yet, or you don’t like the blue Harmony service and prefer the red retired one, please see our older post here: Logitech Harmony and Google Assistant: Setup and Voice Commands.
 Maybe the old setup can help in your case.
 You will also find an overview of Google’s ready-made routines, custom routines, and scheduled routines.